marinakinalone/sailor-moon-quote-machine/README.md

 - improve the loading state
 - Find a new technology to learn and experiment with it on that project :)
 ## What I have learned from this project
 This project was my first web app created from scratch using React.
-It's a little bit embarrassing to read, but hey, we've got to start somewhere...
+The first version of the code was little bit embarrassing to read (but hey, we've got to start somewhere...), so I decided to refactor the code a little bit.
 Since this project is very simple, I decided to use it as a playground to familiarize myself with new technologies I want to try.
-From a React class-based components project, I converted the whole project to Next JS.
+From a React class-based components project, I converted the whole project to Next JS (and functional components!).
 One cool thing I learned is how to use the classnames utility to add multiple classnames with CSS modules in React!
 ## Team